mryhryki/zenn/README.md

 # portfolio

-This repository is resources of my portfoli.
+This repository is resources of my portfolio.

 URL: https://mryhryki.com/